Need a current account despite a record of bad credit? There are plenty of bad credit current account options available.

 You may have bad credit due to missing a repayment on your credit card, mortgage or loan, or because you have been in and out of unemployment or moved address multiple times.

-Whatever your situation, we look at the different options available for those with bad credit and explain what bad credit bank accounts are and how you can get one.
+But whatever your situation, we look at the different options available for those with bad credit and explain what bad credit bank accounts are and how you can get one.

 If you need a bad credit bank account, you could try one of the basic bank accounts offered by the majority of the big high street banks.